-Organisations use a defined and documented risk-based approach to identify and control any new and evolving risks and threats; and to assist in the identification of potential areas for investment.
+Organisations use a defined and documented risk-based approach to identify and control any new and evolving risks and threats, and to assist in the identification of potential areas for investment.

-CMM 4 Quantitatively Controlled Assessments are automated and dynamically adjusted in conjunction with changes in risk appetite, including external independent assessments.
-Emerging threats and /vulnerabilities are mapped for relevance back to an organisation's risk profile.
-CN Luant Con Identification and communication of risks occurs organisation- wide. ð Risks are regularly reviewed for changes in risk profile and corresponding controls for effectiveness.
-Assessments are undertaken regularly, results are reported, and areas for improvement are actioned. e d Risks and associated mitigations have clearly identified individual owners.
-CMM 3 Standardised Cyber security risks are assessed from all areas of the business as part of the wider risk process.
+4 ivel eq

+CMM uantitati Controll

+=

+Assessments are automated and dynamically adjusted in conjunction with changes in risk appetite, including external independent assessments.

+Emerging threats and vulnerabilities are mapped for relevance back to an organisation's risk profile.

+Identification and communication of risks occurs organisation wide.

+Risks are regularly reviewed for changes in risk profile and corresponding controls for effectiveness.

+Assessments are undertaken regularly, results are reported, and areas for improvement are actioned.

+Risks and associated mitigations have clearly identified individual owners.

+Cyber security risks are assessed from all areas of the business as part of the wider risk process.

 Risk tolerance is clearly defined, allowing for prioritisation and focused risk mitigation.

 Identification and communication of risks occurs two-way.

-CMM 2 Planned & Tracked A risk framework is adopted across the business with cyber security risks bundled with other organisational areas.
-Risks and associated mitigations may have non-specific/departmental owners.
+A risk framework is adopted across the business, with cyber security risks bundled with other organisational areas.

+Risks and associated mitigations may have non-specific or departmental owners.

 Awareness of changes to the threat landscape is ad-hoc and inconsistently evaluated.

-Plan Risk Tolerance is defined and applied addressing only critical business functions.
+Risk tolerance is defined and applied, addressing only critical business functions.

 Identification and communication of risks is top-down.

-CMM 1 Informal Some risk processes exist, however, do not conform to a standard and/or only include traditional business / financial risks.
+Some risk processes exist, but do not conform to a Standard and/or only include traditional business and financial risks.